This post may contain affiliate links.

 You can, of course, try any seeds you’d like – which I totally encourage – but because I am frequently asked, I’ve listed my favorite and easiest seeds for beginners to try.
 Again, I recommend following the info and instructions closely on each individual seed packet but I go over my general method below.
 One important thing to note about seed starting is the importance of soil temperature – read more about that HERE.

 Vegetables: Brassica Family

 Includes veggies like broccoli, cauliflower, brussel sprouts, kale, and cabbage.
 This family of plants loves the cold weather and germinates in cooler soil.
-You can start seeds inside in late Winter or direct sow into the ground in early Spring.
+You can start seeds inside in late winter or direct sow into the ground in early Spring, as soon as soil is workable, because the plants can tolerate a frost or light freeze.
 We direct sow in the Spring!

 Vegetables: Root Veggies

 For root crops like carrots, beets, kohlrabi, radishes, and parsnips, it’s best to direct sow outside (in the early Spring) so their delicate taproot doesn’t have to be transplanted and so it has ample room to grow deep.
 Because they grow under the soil it is optimal to have smooth, loose soil (not rocky or compacted), otherwise, they will have great difficulty forming correctly.
 You can also grow these veggies successfully in containers, just make sure to get ones that are deep enough (12-14″ deep is best)!

 Greens like Swiss Chard, lettuces, spinach, and arugula are super easy to start from seed and also prefer cooler temps and cooler soil.
 Similar to the Brassica family, these seeds can be started indoors in late winter and transplanted out during early Spring, or direct-sown outside during early Spring.
 I especially love the “cut and come again” lettuces and rainbow chard.